 Tips for choosing the right type of journalism

 Since there are many different types of journalism, it’s important to choose the one best for your career.
 Here are some tips to help you select the right type for you:

-Consider your career path: Different types of journalism have various career paths for professionals.
-Consider your career goals in journalism can help you choose the best path for you.
+Different types of journalism have various career paths for professionals.
+Considering your career goals in journalism can help you choose the best path for you.
 For example, if you want to become an editor in chief, you’ll need to select a career path in journalism editing.
 If you want to be a broadcast reporter, you may need to find entry-level jobs at radio or TV stations as an assistant first.

-Research the requirements: Depending on the medium and the job, you’ll need to meet specific requirements.
-Many journalism jobs require you to have a bachelor’s degree in journalism or a related field.
+Depending on the medium and the job, you’ll need to meet specific requirements.
+Many journalism jobs require you to have a Bachelor’s Degree in Journalism or a related field.
 For higher-level jobs, you may need a master’s degree or some experience in the field.
 When choosing your type, make sure you have or can complete the educational and experience requirements.